rqlite/rqlite/doc/DATA_API.md

 The situation for queries -- requests which just read data -- is somewhat different.
 If you send the request to a node that is not the leader of the cluster, and specify `strong` or `weak` as the [read-consistency level](https://github.com/rqlite/rqlite/blob/master/doc/CONSISTENCY.md), the node will also respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.

-However, if you specify `none` for read-consistency the node will query its local node SQLite database.
+However, if you specify `none` for read-consistency the node will query its local SQLite database.
 No redirect will be returned.

 ## Example of redirect on query
 ```